kushagrasingh772/DecentraMed/README.md

 <a id="the-solution"></a>

 ## The Solution
-D-Med provides a decentralized easy to use Electronic Medical Record system(EMR).
+Decentra Med provides a decentralized easy to use Electronic Medical Record system(EMR).
 It is a free to use web application providing a feature rich as well as interactive UI making it easy to use.

 - **Minimal Security Risks**
 As previously mentioned.
 We use Ethereum Network for our computation making it very safe and secure.
 There cannot be a single point of failure.